 Thanksgiving Food Drive

 Every November, the CCCHS School Community comes together to share our blessings with our local community.
-Through the Office of Campus Ministry, families and students are invited to donate canned goods and non-perishables to local organizations that include RCS – Religious Community Services.
+Through the Office of Campus Ministry, families and students are invited to donate canned goods and non-perishables to the local organization Saint Vincent DePaul Society.
 Our school realizes that hunger is a fact of life for some people 365 days a year, but for at least 8 days in the middle of November CCC is willing to mobilize with three collection sites on campus.
 The food is then sorted, organized, inventoried and ultimately blessed at our annual Thanksgiving & Grandparents’ Day Mass.
 Our ultimate hope with the Thanksgiving Food Drive is that by living simply we may help others to simply live.

 The Praedator, CCCHS School Yearbook

-The school yearbook, The Praedator, is produced by the students in Yearbook I. It has won many awards over its fifty-two year history.
+The school yearbook, The Praedator, is produced by the students in Yearbook I. It has won many awards over its fifty-four year history.